 We investigate here the properties of the operators defined in~\eqref{def:barg_op}.
 We shall investigate two cases : \begin{enumerate} \item[(a)] The case where the family $(\theta^\eps_z)_{\eps>0}$ is only uniformly bounded in $L^2(\R^d)$, which is a light assumption, but with uniform bounds in $z$ on adequate semi-norms or norms. \item[(b)] The case where the family $(\theta^\eps_z)_{\eps>0}$ is a wave packet (up to a phase), which is a stronger assumption on the family. \end{enumerate} The thawed/frozen approximation operators belong to the type (b).
 We will consider operators of type (a) in the proofs of Theorems~\ref{th:sqrteps} and~\ref{thm:TGeps}, when taking for the family $(\theta^\eps_z)_{\eps>0}$ a term of rest appearing in the expansion of the action of the propagator on a Gaussian wave packet.

-In the Subsection~\ref{sec:loulou1}, we analyze the action of these operators on $\Sigma^k_\eps$ spaces.
-In Subsection~\ref{sec:loulou2}, we prove special properties of the operators corresponding to families of the type (b) involving classical quantities linked with the propagation of Gaussian wave packets by Schrödinger evolution.
+In Section~\ref{sec:loulou1}, we analyze the action of these operators on $\Sigma^k_\eps$ spaces.
+In Section~\ref{sec:loulou2}, we prove special properties of the operators corresponding to families of the type (b) involving classical quantities linked with the propagation of Gaussian wave packets by a Schrödinger evolution.